intuit/maven-build-scanner/README.md

 mvn install
 ```

-View your first scan at <http://localhost:3000>.
-The page will show:
+This will print out a URL to the report.
+The report will show:

 * A timeline of the build, so you can see how effective concurrency is being used.
 * A pie chart showing the Maven plugins that took the longest.